 In 2010, Brother White was certified as a HMIT TASA Haz-Mat Instructor by the IBT and also completed the Haz-Mat Transportation and Security Awareness course.
-In 2018, he was certified as an OSHA 10/30 Instructor and an Instructor with the IBT Worker Training Program and Brother White currently coordinates the all of the 492 Training programs.
+In 2018, he was certified as an OSHA 10/30 Instructor and an Instructor with the IBT Worker Training Program and Brother White currently coordinates all of the 492 Training programs.

 In 2013, Brother White served on the 2-man committee in Chicago, representing the Teamster Local 492 ABF members for the ABF 2013-2018 ABF National Master Freight Agreement.
 In 2018, Brother White again served on the 2-man committee in Chicago, representing the Teamster Local 492 ABF members for the ABF 2018-2023 ABF National Master Freight Agreement.

 In December of 2016, Brother White and fellow BA Melissa Malcom began updating/remodeling the Union Hall, volunteering their own time, using weekends, holidays and after hours to get the work done.
-So far they have updated 3 offices, 4 bathrooms, the 492 entryway, and completed many other repairs and upgrades to the building.
+They started by updating 3 offices, 4 bathrooms, the 492 entryway, and completed many other repairs and upgrades to the building.
 They recently spent their entire 3-day weekend (2022 President’s Day weekend) installing new floors in the main hall upstairs and other updates.
 By doing a lot of this work themselves, they have saved untold thousands of dollars of Union members funds that can be used for other things like purchasing new furniture, chairs, tables and the large tent for the annual NM Membership Appreciation Day, which they also volunteer their personal time to help organize and run each year.

 Brother Martinez started at the UPS Comanche hub in 1992 then moved to full time package car driver in 1998 and feeder driver in 2012.
 He served as a Union Steward for 22 years, as a 492 Trustee from 2002 until October 2016 when he was appointed Vice-President, then elected Vice-President in December 2017.